In 2014, the law in Victoria was changed to create the failure to disclose offence.

 - the information would be privileged

-- the information is confidential communication
+- the information is a ‘confidential communication’

 - the information is in the public domain

-The victim requests confidentiality
+A victim aged 16 or over requests confidentiality

 The information would be privileged